Sonia Kruger

+She has attracted criticism for her comments on immigrants and Muslims.

 Early life

-Born in Toowoomba, Queensland, she attended Beenleigh State High School, completing Year 12 in 1982.
-Kruger completed an arts degree at the University of Technology, Sydney, and taught dance at the National Institute of Dramatic Art (NIDA) in Sydney.
+Kruger was born in Toowoomba, Queensland, on 28 August 1965.
+She was raised in the south-east Queensland suburb of Waterford on the Gold Coast-Logan border and often spent weekends travelling to Gold Coast beaches in Burleigh Heads and Surfers Paradise when not competing in dance competitions.
+She completed her secondary education at Beenleigh State High School and graduated Year 12 in 1982.
+Following graduation, she moved to Sydney to complete an Arts Degree at the University of Technology, Sydney and taught dance at the National Institute of Dramatic Art (NIDA).

 Career

-In 1992, Kruger came to prominence in her acting debut as "Tina Sparkle" in the AFI Award-winning film Strictly Ballroom.
-She also served as a ballroom adviser for the film.
+In 1992, Kruger came to prominence in her acting debut as Tina Sparkle in the AFI Award-winning film Strictly Ballroom.
+She was also a ballroom adviser for the film.
 This remains her only acting role to date.

 Following her film debut she hosted the children's variety show Wonder World! on the Nine Network.

 Kruger has been an entertainment reporter for Seven Network shows Today Tonight, Sunrise and 11AM.
 She previously hosted the morning program on the Sydney-based radio station Mix 106.5 with Dancing with the Stars judges Todd McKenney and Andy Grace.

 In 2004, Kruger joined the Seven Network reality dance competition series Dancing with the Stars, the Australian version of the UK BBC television series Strictly Come Dancing.
 She co-hosted the series with both Daryl Somers and Daniel MacPherson over the course of the eleven seasons in which she appeared.
 In September 2008, Kruger was confirmed to host the Seven Network makeover reality show 10 Years Younger in 10 Days.
 Despite high ratings for its series premiere, Seven Network did not renew the series for a second season.

 In November 2011, Kruger announced she was leaving both Dancing with the Stars and the Seven Network to pursue other opportunities.

 Kruger then signed a development deal with the Nine Network in November 2011.
 She was confirmed to host her own daytime talk show, Mornings, with singer and actor David Campbell.
-The series was designed to replace Kerri-Anne which ended that same month.
-The series premiered on 6 February 2012 (and continues into 2016 rebranded as Today Extra).
-Kruger was also announced to host Nine Network's reboot of the competition reality series Big Brother Australia.
+The series was designed to replace Kerri-Anne, which ended that same month.
+The series premiered on 6 February 2012 and continued into 2016 rebranded as Today Extra.

+Kruger was announced to host the Nine Network's reboot of the competition reality series Big Brother Australia.
 Kruger replaced Kyle Sandilands and Jackie O, who hosted the series on Network Ten in its eighth season, after which the show was cancelled in 2008.